jdinh1/DFS_and_BFS/README.md

 # DFS_and_BFS
-A simple implementation of BFS and DFS algorithm in C++
+A simple implementation of the BFS and DFS algorithms in C++